|ASAP (Against Substance Abuse in Pope) County|

 A community driven task force called ASAP was created in March of 2012.
 Members meet once a month to discuss possible ways underage drinking and high-risk alcohol use among youth and young adults can be decreased.
 Using the information gathered from surveys and conversations with community members, our group has identified the following 7 strategies to focus on this next year:

 1. Establishing a Social Host Ordinance (SHO): Even though it is already illegal for youth under the age of 21 to drink alcohol and for adults to provide alcohol to those who are underage, a social host ordinance would penalize anyone who is caught providing a place for an underage drinking party, even if he or she did not provide the alcohol.
 It’s important to note that the host must have known or should have known that underage drinking was taking place. .
 It keeps property owners and tenants more accountable to what is happening in their presence or on their property, even if they aren’t directly serving alcohol to minors.

 2. Collect Place of Last Drink Data (POLD): POLD is being used throughout the county as a way to track where people are getting drunk before they get into their car.
 It helps law enforcement know where the troubled areas are and it also helps establishments create a safer environment.

 Update: The POLD data collection sheet has been implemented into the court system.
 Each person who has been convicted of a DWI has necessary paperwork that needs to be filed out; this sheet is with the other paperwork.
 We will be collecting the sheets quarterly from the courts and analyzing the data.
 This data is not shared outside of the ASAP Coalition and is only used educationally.
-In the early part of 2014 the coalition will be looking at how to improve this data collection report to get more accurate data.
+In 2014 the coalition will be looking at how to improve this data collection report to get more accurate data.